 Given the accepted tetranucleotide hypothesis, most workers assumed that deviations from equimolar base ratios were due to experimental error.
-Erwin Chargaff documented that base compositions actually varied among species, that in all species [ A ] = [ T ] and [ C ] = [ G ], and that the ratio [C+G] / [ A+T ] was typically less than unity (that is, [C+G] is less abundant).
+Erwin Chargaff (1905 - 19) showed experimentally that base compositions actually varied among species, however in all species the molar ratios [ A ] = [ T ] and [ C ] = [ G ], and that the ratio [C+G] / [ A+T ] was typically less than unity (that is, [C+G] is less abundant).
 These ratios are referred to as "Chargall's Rules".

 intuitively suggest some sort of pairing

 Chargaff himself refused to speculate on the implications of his

 observations in the absence of further experimental evidence,

 and regarded Watson & Crick's model building as a